-0097 Medication Reconciliation Medication Reconciliation Post-Discharge 0646 Reconciled Medication List Received by Discharged Patients (Discharges from an Inpatient Facility to Home/Self Care or Any Other Site of Care) documented The medical record must indicate that the physician is aware of the inpatient facility discharge medications and will either keep the inpatient facility discharge medications or change the inpatient facility discharge medications or the dosage of a inpatient facility discharge medication. administrative or medical record review on or within 30 days of discharge.
-Medication reconciliation is defined as a type of review in which the discharge Medications to be TAKEN by patient: Continued Medications prescribed before inpatient stay that patient should continue to take after discharge, including any change in dosage or directions AND New Medications started during inpatient stay that are to be continued after discharge and newly prescribed medications that patient should begin taking after discharge Prescribed dosage, instructions, and intended duration must be included for each continued and new medication listed Medications NOT to be Taken by patient: Discontinued Medications taken by patient before the inpatient stay that should be discontinued or held after discharge, AND Allergies and Adverse Reactions Medications administered during the inpatient stay that caused an allergic reaction or adverse event and were therefore discontinued Numerator Time Window: Ambulatory visits within Time Window: The measurement year Time Window: At each discharge during measurement Details 60 days of a discharge from an inpatient facility CPT II Category II code 1111F: Discharge medications reconciled with the current medication list in the outpatient medical record Level 1 EHR specifications in development within 30 days of discharge.
-A member had a medication reconciliation if a claim/encounter contains a code in Table MRP-A. period Numerator Definitions: For the purposes of this measure, "medications" includes prescription, over-the-counter, and herbal products.
+~ ~ ~ ~ 0554 Medication Reconciliation Post-Discharge 0646 Medication Reconcination Medication Reconcination Post-Discharge Reconciled Medication List Received by Discharged Patients (Discharges from an Inpatient Facility to Home/Self Care or Any Other Site of Care) Ambulatory Care : Clinician Office Hospital/Acute Care Facility, Post Acute/Long Term Care Facility : Nursing Home/Skilled Nursing Facility, Post Acute/Long Term Care Facility : Rehabilitation Numerator Patients who had a reconciliation of the Medication reconciliation conducted by a Patients or their caregiver(s) who received a reconciled Statement medication list at the time of discharge including, at a minimum, medications in the following categories: Medications to be TAKEN by patient: - Continued Medications prescribed before inpatient stay that patient should continue to take after discharge, including any change in dosage or directions AND - New Medications started during inpatient stay that are to be continued after discharge and newly prescribed medications that patient should begin taking after discharge Prescribed dosage, instructions, and intended duration must be included for each continued and new medication listed Medications NOT to be Taken by patient: - Discontinued Medications taken by patient before the inpatient stay that should be discontinued or held after discharge, AND - Allergies and Adverse Reactions Medications administered during the inpatient stay that caused an allergic reaction or adverse event and were therefore discontinued Numerator Time Window: The measurement year Time Window: At each discharge during measurement Details 60 days of a discharge from an inpatient period CPT II Category II code 1111F: Discharge medications reconciled with the current Administrative (when available): Medication reconciliation (Table MRP-A) conducted by prescribing practitioner, clinical pharmacist or registered nurse on or Numerator Definitions: • For the purposes of this measure, "medications" includes prescription, over-the-counter, and herbal medication list in the outpatient medical record within 30 days of discharge.
+A member had a medication reconciliation if a products.
 Generic and proprietary names should be provided for each medication, when available.
-Given the complexity of the medication reconciliation process and variability across inpatient facilities in documentation of that process, this measure does not require that the medication list be organized under the "taken/NOT taken" headings OR the specified subcategories, provided that the status of each medication (continued, new, or discontinued) is specified within the